salonee267/L-Test/README.md

 # INTRODUCTION AND OBJECTIVE
-This repository contains code to upload a csv file to S3, read the content of this file (emails) and synchronize it with RDS database.
+This repository contains code where if one uploads a csv file to S3, the content of this file (i.e emailsin this case) is synchronized with RDS database.
 This is used for deploying in two environments- staging and production using terraform.

 # REPO STRUCTURE AND HIGHER LEVEL CODE BRIEF